 If you don’t have a cache plugin installed on your WordPress site, you should experience a slow-loading dashboard and external pages.

-A Cache plugin for WordPress is mandatory as it helps store resources for repeatedly used pages on your site.
+A Cache plugin for WordPress is mandatory.
+It helps store resources for repeatedly used pages on your site.
 As the dashboard is the most-used interface for web admins, having a cache plugin quickly fixes slow-loading dashboards.

 There are many candidates for caching your WordPress dashboard.
 When signed into WordPress, the Add New Plugin option helps you list trending caching plugins on the WordPress Plugins Directory, as shown in the screenshot below.

-Proceed with the one that suits your current installation of WordPress.
-You can also experience speed before and after you have installed a cache plugin.
+Proceed with the one that suits your current WordPress installation.
+You can also experience speed before and after installing a cache plugin.

 5. Web hosting and Time to First Byte (TTFB)

-Time to First Byte or TTFB may seem technical to most of us, weighs equal importance for site speed and performance.
+Although Time to First Byte, or TTFB, may seem technical to most of us, it is equally important for site speed and performance.

 In simple words, TTFB is measured in seconds and refers to how fast a server responds to a user’s browsing request.
 If a server takes longer to respond, the site’s speed is affected exponentially.